DCC-EX/dcc-ex.github.io/docs/begin/comparison.rst

 - FastClock.
 For the |EX-CS| this is an optional extra.
 - *Simple to use* Advanced Consisting

 ^ We don't consider this a negative, just a difference.
-The out-of-the-box capability to use of multiple external devices as throttle or to program decoders is flexible and powerful.
+The out-of-the-box capability to use multiple external devices as throttle or to program decoders is flexible and powerful.

 |hr-dashed|